stcorp/muninn/docs/usage.md

 For Sqlite, muninn will automatically create the database file when it is first accessed.

 Next, you need to create a configuration file for the archive.
-See the section "Archive configuration files"_ for details on the configuration file format.
+See [Configuration](../config) for details on the configuration file format.

-Make sure the configuration file is stored somewhere on the configuration search path (see section "Installation instructions"_).
+Make sure the configuration file is stored somewhere on the configuration search path (see [Installation](../install)).
 Move the file or update the search path if this is not the case.

 The final step is to run the ``muninn-prepare`` command-line tool to initialize